hoekslbe/389_h4/README.md

    For each test case, we will measure the latency of each cache request (GET, SET, DEL, and SPACE_USED), as well as the bandwith of our cache.

    We will determine the latency of each request by measuring the time it takes to make a series of those requests, and then dividing by the number of requests made to get time/request.
 We will repeat this process a number of times for each request, and consider the latency of that operation to be the minimum value recorded.
-This is because, when measuring latency, we trying to determine the best-case performance of our cache.
+This is because when measuring latency we are trying to determine the best-case performance of our cache.

    We will model our test workload after the analysis of Memcached's ETC pool workload given in the Memcached workload analysis paper.
 The paper indicated an approximately 30:1 GET to UPDATE ratio.
 We take UPDATE in this context to be equivalent to our SET.